rendajs/manual/manual/en/getting-started/your-first-sphere.md

 NOTE:

 As you may have noticed, this asset has the `.json` extension.
-Many assets are basic json files with a very simple structure.
+Many assets are basic JSON files with a very simple structure.
 This makes it easy to modify files manually as well.

 Usually these files have their default values omitted as well.
 Making it very